robjhyndman/ctv-TimeSeries/README.md

 -   *Multivariate state space models* An implementation is provided by the [KFAS](https://cran.r-project.org/package=KFAS) package which provides a fast multivariate Kalman filter, smoother, simulation smoother and forecasting.
+[FKF](https://cran.r-project.org/package=FKF) provides a fast and flexible implementation of the Kalman filter, which can deal with missing values.
 Yet another implementation is given in the [dlm](https://cran.r-project.org/package=dlm) package which also contains tools for converting other multivariate models into state space form.
     [MARSS](https://cran.r-project.org/package=MARSS) fits constrained and